Cr4zySheep/reactjs-coverflow/README.md

 $ npm run dev
 ```

 PS: In development, gulp is installed and watch the code.
-It's automatically rebuild when you use npm run dev.
+It automatically rebuild when you use npm run dev.